Overview of Brushless Motor Use

 Depending on track, you may want to adjust the motor timing to suit the conditions.
 When racing in hot temperatures, you may find you need to decrease timing.
 Or when racing on large tracks, more timing may be appropriate.
 When changing gear ratios is another reason to alter timing.
 Talk with the local experts about what to do; the goal is to have maximum performance and keep the motor temp below 160 degrees Fahrenheit (70 degrees Centigrade); always use a contactless temp gun when you change gearing or timing!
 Click this link HERE for discussion!

 Adjusting timing on Team Power Products motors is straight forward (remember, this is for NORMAL rotation).
-Looking at the timing end (non-shaft end) of the motor, you will find three flush head screws which require a 1.5mm hex head driver to turn.
+Looking at the timing end (non-shaft end) of the motor, you will find three flush head screws which require a 1.5mm hex head driver to turn (picture is a general look, but all models share the same method).
 Loosen the three screws, and rotate the timing plate (with the pointer) to appropriate timing degrees etched on the motor, and tighten the three screws to hold the set timing.
 NOTE: Timing degrees etched on motor are good approximate timing indication and varies some between motors.
 Use a reliable motor analyzer for accurate timing records.
 Larger numbers = more timing.
 See picture below for timing screw locations.

 Changing motor timing requires some thought about what you are trying to accomplish.
 I have several blog posts about this subject, including how to time reverse rotation motors.
 Read these posts so you will have an idea how to proceed to get the results you want.
 When done wrong, damaged motors and ESC will result!
 Click this link HERE for discussion!